-If a parent wishes to meet with a teacher or staff member, an appointment needs to be made in advance to ensure the availability of the teacher or staff member.
-Please contact the teacher or staff member directly to arrange a meeting.
+If a parent wishes to meet with a teacher or staff member, an appointment should be made in advance to ensure the availability of the teacher or staff member.

 Work Permits

 Work Permits can be obtained through the school's main office, and during the summer through the district office.